-If you decide to have your make up done professionally, it is worth taking time to find someone talented who will make you look the best version of yourself for your big day.
+If you decide to have your makeup done professionally, it is worth taking time to find someone talented who will make you look the best version of yourself.

-Below is a step by step guide covering everything you need to know from when to start searching, how to find talented makeup artistis, what to expect at a makeup trial and tips for on the day itself.
+Below is a step by step guide covering everything you need to know to find an affordable wedding makeup artist, have a perfect makeup trial and make sure your wedding makeup is flawless.

-As with most wedding suppliers, it is best to start searching and book your make up artist.
-Word gets around quite quickly about the most talented, rising stars, so it is good to be ahead of the hoards who start to look in springtime.
+As with most wedding suppliers, it is best to start searching and book your makeup artist about eight-nine months in advance.
+Word gets around quite quickly about the most talented, rising stars, so it is good to be ahead of the hoards who often start to look much closer to their wedding dates.

-Makeup artists' costs do vary quite dramatically, but the quality of the products, professionalism and finish do also significantly vary.
+Makeup artist costs do vary quite dramatically, but prices do generally reflect the quality of the products, professionalism and finish.

-Look for suppliers located near to your venue: These will have lower transport costs and can be more adaptable to changes in the schedule, makeup trials can also be incorporated into venue visits.
+Look for suppliers located near to your venue: These will have lower transport costs and can be more adaptable to changes in the schedule and makeup trials can also be incorporated into venue visits.

 1. Make sure they are within your budget (if you can’t see upfront costs be wary)

-2. Review website pictures, Instagram for the following:
+2. Review website pictures and Instagram for the following:

 3. Review Facebook and Instagram to see popularity and comments from other brides.